snowel/RED-copy/lib/README.md

 `BigMultiplyBits(data []bit, multiplicity uint) []bit` allows the multiplication of a bit slice by an arbitraty unsinged integer values.
 Not compatible with headers.

-#### Deviding Bits - Reducing redundant files to their original forms
+#### Deviding Bits - Reducing redundant files to their original bit sequences

 `DevideBits` allows the devision of a R.E.D file of known multiplicity. *This is not corruption aware.
 The first bit of each multiplicity segement is used.*